 Promoting Canadian companies as global health-keepers is the main objective driving the strategies and plans of the government for the medical devices, pharmaceutical and health-services sector.

 The Canada Health Act compels government to pay for all medical services provided in hospital.
 It does not prevent those services from being removed from hospital and handed to the private sector.

 Every medical service that can be removed from hospital has been removed or soon will be.
 The only services left in the public sector will be those too unprofitable to privatize.

 Loblaw Companies Ltd. is Canada’s largest food and drug retailer, with more than 2,400 retail outlets across Canada, including its Shoppers Drug Mart subsidiary.
 Ninety percent of Canadians live within 10 km of one of those outlets, enabling Loblaw to position itself as a major private provider of medical services.

 Hospitals themselves are being privatized through Public Private Partnerships (P3s).
 A P3 hospital is built with public funds and managed by a private corporation.
-There are more than 50 P3 hospitals across Canada, and the Canadian Council for Public-Private Partnership is pushing for more P3s in medicine, education, transportation and public utilities.
+There are more than fifty P3 hospitals across Canada, and the Canadian Council for Public-Private Partnership is pushing for more P3s in medicine, education, transportation, and public utilities.

 P3s are a prime investment for the private sector.
 Governments put up the money and take all the risk, while corporations take all the profit.
 It’s a familiar story: we pay and they profit.

 Whenever the private sector take over a public program, we see a consistent pattern of higher cost, lower quality service, and deteriorating working conditions.
 A 2021 report comparing public and private sector workers in Ontario found,

 - Workers in the government sector (federal, provincial, and local) earn 11 percent higher wages on average than their private-sector counterparts.